stefan-hoeck/idris2-elab-util/src/Doc/Meta.md

 ## Introduction: Metaprogramming

-Metaprogramming is about writing programs that write programs typically by using existing programs as their input.
+Metaprogramming is about writing programs that write other programs typically by using existing programs as their input.
 It is useful for instance to automate otherwise tedious tasks by inspecting the structure of existing data or function definitions